 Tendering is the process commonly used in the construction industry to seek competitive bids for providing the goods and services needed to build a project.

-The Prime Consultant typically issues the tender documents to engage the best contractor for the Build Phase.
+To engage the best contractor for the Build phase, it is typically the Prime Consultant who issues the tender documents.
 Tenders are legal documents that identify the project's requirements and outline criteria for awarding the contract, including a specific date and time for submitting the bid.

 Tenders can be issued to:

-- All potential bidders - All firms that indicate an interest in bidding - A limited list of preferred bidders, also called an invitation to bid.
+- all potential bidders - all firms that indicate an interest in bidding - a limited list of preferred bidders, also called an invitation to bid